 To use a kayak lift-assist roller, place your right side up and lean one point of the kayak onto the rollers.
 Grab hold of the opposite end of the kayak and push the kayak up and onto your roof.
 The rollers will rotate around the metal tubing, enabling you to easily slide the kayak onto your roof without damaging your car or kayak.

 Mounting the system will only take a few minutes out of your time, as most modern roller systems make use of window suction cups.
 This straightforward system only requires a single person to load the kayak.

 Step 1: Using a kayak roller with suction cups, ensure your window is clean and dust-free before mounting.
 This will ensure that the cups are adequately secured and eliminate the risk of popping off or sliding down while you lift the kayak.

 Step 2: Position the kayak behind your vehicle and lean the bow onto the roller.
 Ensure the kayak is placed in the center of the rollers to add more balance.

 Step 3: Lift the stern of your kayak and push the kayak forward and up onto your roof.
-You will slide the kayak over the rollers while pushing forward, making them rotate as you push.
+You will slide the kayak over the rollers while moving forward, making them rotate as you push.